amandalok10/itp404-final-project/README.md

 DELETE - delete a favorite recipe

-Form validation

-User has to input a valid username and password.
+Form validation: User has to input a valid username and password.
 The field cannot be blank.

 4. Which addon(s) do you think you will use and for what?
 Explore Ember addons at Ember Observer.

-1. Flexi - for responsive-design layout
+Flexi - for responsive-design layout

-2. ember-burger-menu - for sidebar menu animation
+ember-burger-menu - for sidebar menu animation

-3. ember-simple-auth - for authenticating user account login
+ember-simple-auth - for authenticating user account login